 The MSW program of Chicago State University is accredited by the Council on Social Work Education.
 The program prepares students to meet the Illinois State Board of Education (ISBE) requirements for School Social Workers and for advanced social work practice that utilizes strength-based and family-centered principles to work effectively with client systems.
-A Post MSW Type 73 Certificate is available to students who have graduated from an accredited Master of Social Work program.
+A Post MSW Type 73 License is available to students who have graduated from an accredited Master of Social Work program.

 The following materials must be submitted to complete the Post-MSW application packet: